By Outreach Services & Community Engagement Manager Leslie Hoskins

 I continued my conversation with Angeline by asking her if she was legally blind.
 She said yes.
 I asked if she had been having difficulty traveling independently.
 Again, she said yes.

 I replied to Angeline with the message many Leader Dog clients have needed to hear at some point.
 “Then you absolutely ‘deserve’ to be here.
 Leader Dog is here to help all individuals who are blind, no matter the amount of remaining vision they have.
 There is no order of worst vision to best.
 Each person experiences vision loss differently and it impacts their life differently.
 You have every right to be here and getting your Leader Dog.
 If you can go home and travel independently with confidence, then we have done our job!
 Please don’t ever feel guilty for receiving services you deserve.”

 If you or someone you know is missing steps, running into objects, not leaving the house alone or not knowing where to go due to not being able to see street signs or landmarks, you are a candidate for services.
 Safety and independence are in jeopardy when not being able to move through the environment safely due to vision loss, even if some remaining vision exists.
 All clients deserve the right for services no matter their visual condition or who can see better or worse.

-If you or someone you know is a candidate for free services at Leader Dog, you can find more information and applications for all our programs on our website: Guide Dog Training, Orientation & Mobility Training, T.O.M.
-Talks (for people who are blind ages 18‒24), Summer Experience Camp (ages 16‒17), or Virtual Summer Experience Camp (ages 14‒17).
+If you or someone you know is a candidate for free services at Leader Dog, you can find more information and applications for all our programs on our website: Guide Dog, Orientation and Mobility, Youth Orientation and Mobility (ages 16‒17) or Teen Summer Camp (ages 16‒17).